-As an educator, I enjoy meeting with students, parents, teachers, and administrators around topics that will help drive education forward.
+As an educator, I enjoy meeting and learning with students, parents, teachers, and administrators around topics that will help drive education forward.

-If you are interested, I am available to come to your school or community to present on the following topics (for blog posts that describe my views, click on the link):
+If you are interested, please contact me to check availability to come to your school or community to present and/or facilitate on the topics below (references are also available).

 - how to determine the strengths of our students and staff

 - ideas to move to a strength-based model in schools

 - ways to honour and recognize the strengths of our students